TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/migration-errors-other-cosmosdb.md

 * [Troubleshoot common Azure DMS issues and errors](https://docs.microsoft.com/azure/dms/known-issues-troubleshooting-dms)<br>

-# Troubleshooting the error when more than max number of databases selected for migration
+## Troubleshooting the error when more than max number of databases are selected for migration

 ## **Recommended Steps**

 * [Troubleshooting max number of databases selected for migration](https://docs.microsoft.com/azure/dms/known-issues-troubleshooting-dms#max-number-of-databases-selected-for-migration)
 * **Error**: "Service has reported errors when trying to migrate more than 4DBs per service."

-	* The Service can only migrate 4 DBs concurrently and you can have 2 service per subspcription
+	* The Service can only migrate 4 DBs concurrently and you can have 2 services per subscription
 	* DMS only supports 4 DBs to migrate concurrently.
 It allows you to create many projects, for example, you create 10 projects and select 4 databases in each.
 Although you have 40 Dbs but only 4 of them will be migrated at one time.
 	* Another limit is per sub, per region, only 2 DMS services are allowed to create, which means you will have 8 Dbs to migrate concurrently at one time